felixwiemuth/SimpleReminder/README.md

   - Choose time relatively (e.g. "in one hour")
   - Choose an arbitrary day
 - Autocomplete reminder text based on previous reminders / suggestions of templates
-- Easy editing and rescheduling of reminders via notification or reminders list
 - Sharing of reminder content
 - Add reminders by selecting text anywhere (context menu) or via sharing a text, photo, ...
 - Automatic deletion of old reminders after a customizable time